csound-flossmanual/csound-floss/book/03-f-live-events.md

 ## Using Time Loops

-As discussed above in the chapter about control structures, a time loop can be built in Csound with the [timout](http://www.csound.com/docs/manual/timout.html) opcode or with the [metro](http://www.csound.com/docs/manual/metro.html) opcode.
+As discussed above in the chapter about control structures, a time loop can be built in Csound with the&nbsp;
+[timout](http://www.csound.com/docs/manual/timout.html) opcode or with the [metro](http://www.csound.com/docs/manual/metro.html) opcode.
 There were also simple examples for triggering instrument events using both